The Banking Regulation Review: South Africa

 - purport to have concluded a repurchase agreement without the agreement being substantiated by a written document signed by the other party, and the details of the agreement being recorded in the accounts of the bank as well as in the accounts that may be kept by the bank in the name of the other party; and

 - pay out dividends from its share capital without the prior written approval of the Registrar.

 A bank must hold all its assets in its own name, excluding any asset that is bona fide hypothecated to secure an actual or potential liability; in respect of which the Registrar has approved in writing that the asset may be held in the name of another person; or falling within a category of assets designated by the Registrar as an asset that may be held in the name of another person.

 A bank owes a duty of confidentiality and secrecy to its customers.27 Banking secrecy is founded on legislation, contract and the protection of privacy.28 The contractual foundation of banking secrecy is regarded as an express or implied term of a contract between a bank and its customer.
-However, contractual obligations are not the only foundation of bank secrecy, because a bank may also not reveal information concerning a prospective or a past customer.
+However, contractual obligations are not the only foundation of bank secrecy, because a bank may also not reveal information concerning a prospective or a past customer to a third party unless permitted by statute or consented to by the customer.
 Banks are, in fact obliged to keep all confidential information secret, whether it relates to a customer or anyone else.29 According to Malan, '[a] bank is obliged to keep all information concerning a customer confidential including the fact, it is submitted, that he is or was a customer'.30

 This duty is not absolute, as certain circumstances may justify a bank disclosing confidential information.
 The following grounds of justification were identified in Tournier v.
 National Provincial & Union Bank of England:31